 During this same period, the influence of Greek philosophy was widening.
 Stories like Plato’s myth of Er, in which the wicked and righteous souls journey to different spaces after death, contributed to the idea of a differentiated afterlife that was emerging in apocalyptic thought (Plato, Republic 10.614-615).
 Similar to Jewish apocalyptic literature, Greek visions of the other world tended to focus on the behaviors that a person could reform in their earthly life to avoid an unwanted afterlife either in Hades (Lucian, Menippus 14) or in another far-off space (Plato, Phaedo 107-108).

 In our earliest Christian writings in the first century C.E., Paul and the Gospel writers worked within this framework and imagined different spaces for the righteous and the wicked at the last judgment or immediately after death.
-In the Gospel of Matthew, for example, we find the now-popular image of Peter and the keys to the kingdom of heaven (Matt 16:17-20), although the only “gates” mentioned there are still the gates of Hades.
+In the Gospel of Matthew, for example, we find the now-popular image of Peter and the keys to the kingdom of heaven (

 In the time of Jesus and the decades that followed, the binary understanding of the afterlife was emerging, influenced by Jewish apocalyptic thought and Greek philosophy.
 In the late first century C.E. we already see a fusion occurring between these Jewish and Greek concepts in the New Testament Gospels.
 These new concepts of the afterlife would later be harmonized into the early Christian ideas of heaven and hell that are more familiar today.